eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 1.1.
 A Kubernetes cluster to host the TSA instance
 1.2.
 A local ORCE instance to host the parent low-code environment
 1.3.
-An already-running OCMW namespace whose shared services TSA can reuse
+An already-running OCM namespace whose shared services TSA can reuse

 ### 1.1.
 Kubernetes
 The **TSA Stack** node requires a working Kubernetes cluster that is reachable through kubeconfig and allows namespace creation, ingress provisioning, secret creation, and workload rollout.
 The deployment script installs or repairs **ingress-nginx** and **cert-manager** automatically if they are missing, so the supplied kubeconfig must have sufficient permissions for those operations.